bo-ram-jeong/c-project/README.md

-# c-project
+# C-Project
-project using  language
+project using C language